Wednesday, March 13, 2024

 Infectious Mononucleosis is the primary illness.

 Incubation period is long, 4 to 6 weeks.
-The symptoms are that of an URI but distinctive features of EB virus infection are enlarged and edematous tonsils.
+The symptoms are that of a URI, but distinctive features of EB virus infection are enlarged and edematous tonsils.
 Posterior cervical lymph node enlargement in addition to enlarged circular and longitudinal chains of cervical nodes and occasionally intrathoracic and axillary lymph nodes enlargement.
-Spleen is enlarged and may rupture with minor trauma.
+The spleen is enlarged and may rupture with minor trauma.
 Liver enlargement is also seen

 Latent period: